arafathm/arafathm.github.io/_projects/covid_seg.markdown

 <div class="caption">
     Fig. 1: The graphical representation of the different steps of our semi-supervised deep learning for COVID-19 infection segmentation.
 </div>
+We used the 3D UNet with residual connections as the deep model.
+This method has 4 stepps: (1) At first, we use a 5-fold cross-validation to train the based model.
+(2) Then we select the best performing model for the later steps.
+(3) After that we used the best model to produce pseudo annotation for a small number of annotation-less data.
+(4) Finally, we added those newly annotated data to the expert-annotated datapool and finetune the model.
+We repeat steps 3 and 4 untill we finish iterating over the all the annotationless-data.

 <strong>Data</strong>